-LIDAR!
-Everyone needs a vacuum with LIDAR!
-LIDAR is basically a spinning laser on top of your vacuum that spins around 6 times a second mapping out your home to 2,016 points in your room.
-Cool This is the same technology used in some driverless cars and you can have it in your vacuum!
-The Wyze App allows users to set virtual boundaries to keep the vacuum away from off limits areas.
+LiDAR!
+Everyone needs a vacuum with LiDAR!
+LiDAR is basically a spinning laser on top of your vacuum that spins around 6 times a second mapping out your home to 2,016 points in your room.
+Cool!
+LiDAR mapping is generally a safer bet than cameras in your home.
+However, researchers found that LiDAR robot vacuums can be hacked and used to spy on voice conversations, even without a microphone.
+Creepy!
+The Wyze App allows users to set virtual boundaries to keep the vacuum away from off-limits areas.
 Want to vacuum while you are away from home?
 Use the app to track your vacuum in real time as it cruises around your house.
-And yes, we checked, those lasers spinning on the top of the vacuum aren't likely to blind you.
+So, how is Wyze as privacy and security?
+Well, not so great we're afraid.

 What could happen if something goes wrong?

-This vacuum does connect to WiFi and shares some data back to Wyze.
-Fortunately, on the privacy side of things, Wyze seems pretty good.
-There’s nothing in Wyze’s privacy policy that worries us overly much.
-We like that Wyze does not sell your personal information.
-They say they can share de-identified or aggregated information with third parties, which is pretty common and not too worrisome.
-Although it’s a good time to remind you that it’s been found to be pretty easy to de-anonymize some types of data and track down an individual’s patterns, especially with location data.
-And they do some targeted advertising with data they collect.
+Wyze also says they can share de-identified or aggregated information with third parties, which is pretty common and not always a concern.
+Although it’s a good time to remind you that it’s been found to be pretty easy to re-identify some types of de-identified data and track down an individual’s patterns, especially with location data.

 Tips to protect yourself